kesteckb/COMSM-SEGP/Conclusion/README.md

 We felt that we were largely able to fulfill the brief of ‘design and build a web app that is based around the concept of “serious play”’.

-We have designed our website with a colourful palette and a playful style, and included many game mechanisms such as a theme (with the hobbits), rewards (a score at the end of the quiz), and feedback (with the meal summary at the end of the game).
-We think that the use of Tolkien iconography makes the game more playful and fun for those who use the application, and that the mechanic of feeding the hobbit is more engaging than simply quizzing a player on sugar in different foods.
+We designed our website with a colourful palette and a playful style, and included many game mechanisms such as a theme (with the hobbits), rewards (a score at the end of the quiz), and feedback (with the meal summary at the end of the game).
+We think that the use of Tolkien iconography makes the application more playful, and that the mechanic of feeding the hobbit is more engaging than simply quizzing a player on sugar in different foods.

 Regarding the serious issue our website tackles, long term health problems which can stem from excessive sugar consumption can be very significant, and for this reason we feel this application addresses a serious topic.
-We have at least produced a prototype that gives a general sense of relative amounts of sugar in certain types of foods.
-For our application we chose to focus more on producing a functioning application which meets our requirements for a minimum viable product:
+We designed a prototype that gives a general sense of relative amounts of sugar in certain types of foods, and based on this we produced an application which meets the following requirements for a minimum viable product:

     - Create a "Start" screen to welcome players, link to instructions, and allow a player to begin the food quiz
     - Develop a food quiz game which would populate food choices from a database for the player to select from